Skip to content

 • Pressure pad

-Notice: I have concentrated here on the essential functions of lipids in general.
-Individual fatty acids such as Omega-3 fatty acids can also have other functions.
+Notice: I have focused here on the essential functions of lipids in general.
+Individual fatty acids such as Omega-3 fatty acids can have even more functions.

 Is there such a thing as "too much" fat?

-In principle, there are specific toxicities of fats, but an excessive intake of fats affects various Disease patterns out.
-These include chronic diseases such as obesity, type 2 diabetes mellitus, dyslipoproteinemia, hypertension, metabolic syndrome, coronary heart disease, stroke and cancer.3 This is why most nutrition societies recommend a maximum intake of 35 percent of dietary calories.
+In principle, there is concrete toxicity of fats, but too high intake of fats affects various Disease patterns out.
+These include chronic diseases such as obesity, type 2 diabetes mellitus, dyslipoproteinemia, hypertension, metabolic syndrome, coronary heart disease, stroke, and cancer.3 That's why most nutrition societies recommend an intake of no more than 35 percent of dietary calories.

-Furthermore, the inclusion of the harmful trans fatty acids should be reduced.
-These include, in particular, lipids from dairy products and meat from ruminants, as well as fats in fast food and ready meals.
+Furthermore, the inclusion of the harmful trans fatty acids be reduced.
+These include in particular lipids from dairy products and meat from ruminants, as well as fats in fast food and convenience foods.

 Another factor in the selection of fats is the Ratio of omega-6 and omega-3 fatty acids.
-This is because omega-3 and omega-6 fatty acids require the same enzymes to be converted into other forms by the body.
+This is because omega-3 and omega-6 fatty acids require the same enzymes to be converted by the body into other forms.

-Thus, if the intake of omega-6 is too high, the conversion of omega-3 is prevented.5 This should be a maximum of 5:1, i.e. you should consume a maximum of five times as much omega-6 as omega-3.
-With regard to this, linseed oil, rapeseed oil, coconut oil and hemp oil have a particularly good ratio and sunflower oil, safflower oil, soybean oil and grape seed oil a poor one.6
+Thus, if the intake of omega-6 is too high, the conversion of omega-3 is prevented.5 This should be a maximum of 5:1, i.e. you should take in a maximum of five times as much omega-6 as omega-3.
+With regard to this, linseed oil, rapeseed oil, coconut oil and hemp oil have a particularly good ratio and sunflower oil, safflower oil, soybean oil and grape seed oil have a poor ratio.6

-Tip: How you Preventing heart disease in principle you can find out in more detail in a separate article.
+Tip: How you Prevent heart disease in principle You can find out more about this in a separate article.

 Can there be a shortage?

 A fat deficiency is very unlikely in practice if sufficient calories are eaten.
-Symptoms The main consequences of a fat deficiency are a vitamin deficiency and thus hair loss, skin disorders, infertility, weakening of the immune system and growth disorders.
+Symptoms of a fat deficiency are basically above all a vitamin deficiency and thus hair loss, skin disorders, infertility, weakening of the immune system and growth disorders.

-People who suffer from eating disorders such as anorexia and bulimia or who extremely restrict their fat intake are susceptible to a fat deficiency.
+People who are susceptible to fat deficiency are those who suffer from eating disorders such as anorexia and bulimia or who extremely restrict their fat intake.

 So what are some good sources of fat?